DaveOliver253/EPR-SADD-DO/epr-sadd-do.md

 - **Controlled change:** Failover priorities and consistency levels can be configured [209].

 ### 5. Azure storage accounts
 Storage Accounts configured with Geo-Redundant Storage (GRS) or Zone-Redundant Storage (ZRS) allow for high availability and replication.
-Updates to blob containers or file shares can be done without service interruption [209].
+Updates to Blob Storage containers or file shares can be done without service interruption [209].
 - **Hot-swappable:** Yes, for most operations [210].
 - **Controlled change:** Replication and versioning support safe updates [210].